telerik/kendo-ui-core/docs/aspnet-mvc/helpers/qrcode/overview.md

 ### Existing Instances

 You can reference an existing Kendo UI QRCode instance via [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
-Once a reference is established, use the [CQRCodealendar API](/api/javascript/dataviz/ui/qrcode#methods) to control its behavior.
+Once a reference is established, use the [QRCode API](/api/javascript/dataviz/ui/qrcode#methods) to control its behavior.

 ###### Example